Skip to main content

 Repricing pays when three conditions hit together:

 • You sell 500+ SKUs.
 Below that, a spreadsheet and a once-a-month price review does the same job.
+(At those volumes, organize your stock with a proper eBay inventory management workflow first — repricing low-margin clutter is the wrong leverage.)

 • You sell competitive catalog products.
 New-in-box items, replacement parts, books, or anything with multiple sellers of the exact same ASIN/UPC.
 Unique thrift finds don't have competitors to price against.